KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Problem Formulation and Preliminaries

 \section{Problem Formulation and Preliminaries}

-We study long-horizon planning in heterogeneous multi-robot systems, where robots have diverse skills and constraints.
-For example, in a household setting, heterogeneous robots collaborate to prepare food from high-level natural language instructions that omit explicit actions, preconditions, and ordering constraints.
-Executing such requests requires inferring task structure, decomposing it into sub-tasks, reasoning about dependencies, and allocating responsibilities across robots that can act in parallel when possible.
+We study long-horizon planning in heterogeneous multi-robot systems with diverse skills and constraints.
+For example, in a household setting, robots collaborate to prepare food from high-level natural language instructions that omit explicit actions and constraints.
+Solving such tasks requires inferring task structure, decomposing it into sub-tasks, reasoning about dependencies, and allocating responsibilities across robots that can act in parallel when possible.